jcchuks/new_version/README.md

 ### Archive Notice

-This is a fork of original new_version lib with android device update checker fixed !!!
+This is a fork of fork of the original new_version lib with android device update checker fixed !!! forked from eduardoazvd17/new_version

 # New Version Plugin 🎉